"Harmless" fall

 Diagnosis: toxic shock syndrome

 In hospital, he was diagnosed with toxic shock syndrome caused by streptococci.
 A rare but serious infection that is often fatal.
-"He came to our hospital seriously ill, practically on the brink of death," said his doctor Bob Schoaps, describing the dramatic situation.
+"He came to our hospital seriously ill, practically on the verge of death," said his doctor Bob Schoaps, describing the dramatic situation.
 The dangerous bacteria had entered Riley's bloodstream, his organs began to fail and his heart stopped beating.
 He had to be resuscitated twice.
 "If Dylan had stayed at home for a few more hours, he would most likely not have survived," says Schoaps.

 If Dylan had stayed home a few more hours, he most likely would not have survived.